bfortuner/ml-glossary/docs/classification_algos.rst

 C4.5 is the successor of ID3 and remove the restriction that the feature must be categorical by dynamically define a discrete attribute that partitions the continuous attribute in the discrete set of intervals.

 CART is similar to C4.5.
-But it differs in that it constructs binary tree and support regression problem.
+But it differs in that it constructs binary tree and support regression problem[3].

 The main differences are shown in the follow table: